bitwalker/distillery/docs/introduction/installation.md

 in a single release (the default), or build a release for each application individually.
 You can always modify the generated config to define releases using whatever combination of applications you like.

-The output of `release.init` is a config file, `rel/config.exs`, which is an Elixir script much like `config/config.exs`, and is used to define releases and environment-specific release configuration.
+The output of `distillery.init` is a config file, `rel/config.exs`, which is an Elixir script much like `config/config.exs`, and is used to define releases and environment-specific release configuration.
 An example of what those look like is below: